* First gov't share sale since the company's 2015 IPO

-* Japan Post will buy back Y100 bln worth own shares (Recasts and adds market comment)
+* Japan Post will buy back Y100 bln worth own shares (Adds market comments, background)

-TOKYO, Sept 11 (Reuters) - The Japanese government said it will sell additional shares in Japan Post Holdings Co Ltd worth around $12 billion, but the offering is expected to struggle to attract healthy demand from institutional investors due to lack of a strong growth story.
+TOKYO, Sept 11 (Reuters) - The Japanese government will sell an additional stake in Japan Post Holdings Co Ltd worth around $12 billion, a regulatory filing showed on Monday, the first sale since the company's mammoth 2015 listing.

 The price will be determined between Sept.
 25 and Sept.
-27, the filing showed.
+27 and the delivery of the shares will take place four business days later, the filing showed.

-Japan Post also said it will buy back shares worth up to 100 billion yen.
+Japan Post also said it will buy back its own shares worth up to 100 billion yen.

-The government has said it eventually plans to raise $36 billion through the sale of shares in Japan Post and its two financial units, partly to fund reconstruction of areas in northern Japan hit by a catastrophic 2011 earthquake and tsunami. ($1 = 108.5100 yen) (Reporting by Taiga Uranaka and Chris Gallagher; Additional reporting by Yoshiyuki Osada and Marika Tsuji; Editing by Christopher Cushing and Edwina Gibbs)
+The government has said it eventually plans to raise $36 billion through the sale of shares in Japan Post and its two financial units, partly to fund reconstruction of areas in northern Japan hit by a catastrophic 2011 earthquake and tsunami. ($1 = 108.5100 yen) (Reporting by Taiga Uranaka and Chris Gallagher; Editing by Christopher Cushing)